coolya/blog/source/_posts/2013-08-29-custom-reporting-with-mbeddr.markdown

 {% img /images/arduino-reporting/9.png 750 'message text'  %}

 Now that we have the texts and the counters generated we can start with the part that emits the code to post the message to the serial port.
 I our case we have a library that does all the details.
 All we need to do is call a function with a `char*` as a argument.
-The lib is added via the make file an header file is called `serial.h`.
+The lib is added via the make file and the header file is called `serial.h`.
 So the next thing to do is reducing the `ReportStatements`, but in order to keep the generator clean we implemented two different reduction rules one for a message with parameters and one for messages without.
 Later you will see why.
 Here is what the generator for messages without parameters looks like:

 {% img /images/arduino-reporting/10.png 750 'report reduction'  %}